Haiti: Kidnapped missionaries released after October capture | DW | 16.12.2021

 The release of the remaining 12 missionaries follows weeks of negotiations with the powerful criminal gang "400 Mawozo" responsible for the mass abduction on October 16.

-Five children including an 8-month-old baby were part of the group at the time of the kidnapping.
+Five children, including an 8-month-old, were part of the group at the time of the kidnapping.